Sziszka90/FinanceApp.Frontend/README.md

 # 💼 Personal Finance App - Frontend

-🌐 **A modern Angular-based frontend for sophisticated personal finance management**
+## 🌐 A modern Angular-based frontend for sophisticated personal finance management

 This is the frontend application for a personal finance management platform that helps users track, categorize, and analyze their financial transactions with AI-powered insights.
 It features an integrated chat with AI functionalities, allowing users to query and receive information about their own financial data.
 Built with Angular 20 and TypeScript, it provides a responsive and intuitive user interface for managing personal finances.

-### 🎯 Current Features
+## 🎯 Current Features

+✅ **User**

-✅ **User Authentication** - Login, registration, password reset with JWT integration
+- Login, registration, password reset with JWT integration and email confirmation
+- User profile where users can set their preferred currency

+✅ **Transactions**

-✅ **Transaction Management** - Create, view, edit, and delete transactions with rich UI
+- Create, read, update, and delete transactions with rich UI and filtering
+- Import transactions from CSV files with automatic, asynchronous transaction group matching powered by AI, RabbitMQ and SignalR

+✅ **Transaction Groups**

+- Create, read, update, and delete transaction groups
-✅ **Transaction Groups** - Organize transactions into categories with visual indicators
+- Organize transactions into categories with visual indicators

-✅ **Responsive Design** - Mobile-first approach with Angular Material components
+✅ **Responsive Design**

+- Fully adaptive layout for seamless experience on any device

-✅ **Real-time Validation** - Form validation with instant feedback
+✅ **Real-time Validation**

+- Form validation with instant feedback

-✅ **Error Handling** - Comprehensive error management with user-friendly messages
+✅ **Error Handling**

+- Comprehensive error management with user-friendly messages

-✅ **Loading States** - Interactive loading indicators for better UX
+✅ **Loading States**

+- Interactive loading indicators for better UX

+✅ **Cloud Wake-Up Loader**

+- Displays a loader while the cloud backend service initializes, ensuring users are informed during startup delays

+✅ **AI-Powered Chat**

+- Integrated chat assistant that provides personalized insights and answers based on your financial data

-### 🔮 Upcoming Features
+## 🔮 Upcoming Features

 For detailed upcoming features and development progress, please check our [GitHub Issues](https://github.com/Sziszka90/FinanceApp.Frontend/issues).